aknarang03/CS450-Final-Project/README.md

 # CS450-Final-Project
+# please enter branch "master" for more organized code

 "final" folder has the final results.
 Other folders contain tests or relevant payloads that were not yet combined into the final payload.